Dynamics of Majorana zero modes across hybrid Kitaev chain: Dynamical response of Majorana Zero modes

 The dynamical response of the MZMs to the quench is then quantified using the fidelity \cite{PhysRevResearch.3.013148,laflorencie2023universal, PhysRevB.85.024301, PhysRevE.74.031123, PhysRevLett.99.095701, PhysRevLett.100.080601, PhysRevB.80.014403, PhysRevLett.103.170501, PhysRevB.83.075118, PhysRevLett.106.055701, PhysRevA.79.060301,ye2025controlling} defined as

-This quantity measures the overlap between the time-evolved initial state and the target MZM eigenstate of the switched Hamiltonian, serving as a direct probe of the topological edge state's stability.
+This quantity measures the overlap between the time-evolved initial state and the target MZM eigenstates, serving as a direct probe of the topological edge state's stability.
 The ensuing temporal evolution of the fidelity reveals the nature of the system's adaptation: a value persistently near unity signifies a robust mode that remains localized under the new Hamiltonian, indicating strong topological protection.
 Conversely, a decay towards zero marks the fragility of the initial state and its dissolution into the bulk, with the decay rate quantifying the speed of information loss.
-Should the fidelity exhibit sustained oscillations, it signifies that the initial MZM has hybridized with another state—such as the MZM at the opposite end—to form a finite-energy fermion; in this case, the oscillation frequency provides a direct measure of the energy splitting inherent to this hybridization, a critical metric for assessing the viability of topological qubit operations.
+Should the fidelity exhibit sustained oscillations, it signifies that the initial MZM has hybridized with another state—such as the MZM at the opposite edge to form a finite-energy fermion; in this case, the oscillation frequency provides a direct measure of the energy splitting inherent to this hybridization, a critical metric for assessing the viability of topological qubit operations.

-We analyze the fidelity dynamics of the hybrid Kitaev chain to quantify the coherent transfer of MZMs across the interface between the NN and LR segments.
-First, we consider the decoupled case ($J_h = 0.0$), where the fidelity remains zero, namely, $|\langle\psi_s|\psi_i(t)\rangle|^2 = 0$ at all times, because the NN segment and the LR segment are fully independent.
+We analyze the fidelity dynamics of the hybrid Kitaev chain to quantify the transfer of MZMs across the interface between the left and right segments.
+First, we consider the decoupled case ($J_h = 0.0$), where the fidelity remains zero, namely, $|\langle\psi_s|\psi_i(t)\rangle|^2 = 0$ at all times, because the left segment and the right segment are fully independent.
 Therefore, in the absence of coupling across the interface, no transfer of MZMs occurs, and the system exhibits no nontrivial dynamics.
 This clearly demonstrates that interface (inter-segment) coupling strength is an essential requirement for the dynamical evolution of the MZM state.